 How to Overcome Stage Fright?

-Most people are guilty of over-thinking situations.
-One of the worst ways to become anxious is to think of what might go wrong.
+We’ve all been guilty of over-thinking situations.
+And one of the worst ways to become anxious is to think of what might go wrong.
 This in itself is often the cause of failure of the performance or presentation.
 On the contrary, you should focus on positive thoughts that boost your confidence and calm yourself.

 Instead of worrying about your performance, you should instead focus on the importance of conveying a message to the audience.
 This not only helps you overcome stage fright, but it also helps you focus on your content which ensures that it is polished and understandable.